DevTerminator69/Bitzxier-Privacy-Policy/README.md

 # Does it see our messages?

-- Bot checks your message, it contains blacklisted word or not for Automod, Anti-blacklist System
+- Bot checks your message, it contains blacklisted word or not for Automod, Anti-blacklist System, Antinuke AntiEveryone or Mainrole System

 # Who can access the server data?